 Do these multilingual kids have an advantage over their monolingual peers?
 The short answer—yes.
-Boaz Keysar, a psychology professor at the University of Chicago and co-author of a 2015 study on early language exposure, says the most important thing a second language gives kids is perhaps the most obvious: the ability to communicate with more people.
+Boaz Keysar, a psychology professor at the University of Chicago and coauthor of a 2015 study on early language exposure, says the most important thing a second language gives kids is perhaps the most obvious: the ability to communicate with more people.
 “But we also find being exposed to more than one language makes people better at understanding [alternate] perspective[s],” says Keysar.
-“Other research shows that by using two languages, children develop better ‘executive functions,’ [allowing them] to easily focus on what’s important and screen out peripheral information,” which basically means they have better focus, he says.
+“Other research shows that by using two languages, children develop better executive functions, [allowing them] to easily focus on what’s important and screen out peripheral information,” which basically means they have better focus.

 The list of benefits goes on and on.
 A 2005 University of Chicago study showed kids who were around people (parents, grandparents, peers) speaking something other than their native language grew up to be better communicators than those who weren’t.

-Immersion, immersion, immersion, say experts.
+Immersion, immersion, immersion, experts say.
 “My children are fully bilingual because we maximized the variety of exposures,” says Keysar.
 “I speak to them in Hebrew exclusively, they watched videos dubbed in Hebrew, spent summers in Israel and went to a Jewish school where Hebrew was valued and they learned to read and write it.”

 If kids are primarily learning in a classroom (preferably with a native speaker), any additional exposure will help.
 “Watching age-appropriate videos on the Internet or TV, listening to podcasts, singing songs as a daily routine for the younger ones, coloring activities and games [and] apps all help,” says Kulfas-Perri.
 Babysitters or family members who speak the language are great aids, too.

-Though there’s never a “too late,” younger is always better—especially if the goal is to ultimately speak with a native accent and pronunciation.
+Though there’s never a “too late,” younger is always better— especially if the goal is to speak with a native accent.
 But there are plenty of benefits to learning as an older kid, says Kulfas-Perri.
 “Even learning a foreign language as an adult slows down cognitive decline and can prevent Alzheimer’s,” she says.